 Step two: If a satisfactory resolution of the grievance is not achieved by the immediate supervisor's verbal response, the grievant may submit a written statement of the grievance and the relief requested to the immediate supervisor.
 This statement must be submitted on the faculty grievance form, must define the grievance, and request the relief desired specifically and precisely.
-The written grievance is submitted to the immediate supervisor within five weekdays of the time when the grievant received the immediate supervisor's verbal response to the first step meeting.
+The written grievance is submitted to the immediate supervisor's verbal response to the first step meeting.